 Compliance teams can provide important information and even play a key role in shaping the social element of a company's ESG programme.
 Key ways compliance can contribute include:

-So, compliance teams play a key role within companies o help them to ensure they are meeting existing social element regulatory obligations.
+So, compliance teams play a key role within companies, helping them ensure they are meeting existing social element regulatory obligations.
 In addition, compliance teams have specialist knowledge that can enable organisations to enhance their social element contribution.

 Compliance teams can help companies stay within the rules as they seek to improve the social element in different ways.
 Also, compliance people have specialist knowledge of policies and processes that can support companies as they develop those to reach more ambitious social element goals.